Datavirke/datavirke.dk/content/posts/bare-metal-kubernetes-part-7-private-registry-with-harbor/index.md

 # Configuring Talos Overrides

-With the proxy cache up and running, we should configure one of our Talos machines to use that as a mirror as a test and see if the images are getting pulled through the cache.
+With the proxy cache up and running, we will configure one of our Talos machines to use that as a mirror to test it and see if the images get pulled through the cache.
 We'll also specify the actual endpoints in the mirror list, to act as a fallback in in case Harbor fails or needs an upgrade.
 It can't hardly pull images through itself!

 Because the mirror list is a bit long, we'll be applying a patch to the machineconfig instead of using `talosctl edit machineconfig`, so we get it right for all nodes.
 It would be a real pain to debug why pods are not getting scheduled *sometimes* because one of our nodes happens to have a bad mirror configuration.